multiverseweb/OpenDots/CONTRIBUTING.md

 - Feedback will be provided via GitHub comments
 - Requested changes should be addressed promptly

-## Code of Conduct

-Maintain a respectful and professional environment.
-Any form of harassment or misconduct is not acceptable.

 ## Support

-For questions or discussions, use GitHub Issues or Discussions.
+For questions or discussions, use GitHub [Issues](https://github.com/multiverseweb/OpenDots/issues) or [Discussions](https://github.com/multiverseweb/OpenDots/discussions/).